BrowserBox/BrowserBox/README.md

 I originally created this in 2018 as a layer for a collaborative zero-download clientless web-scraping app I'm working on, but fell in love with this browser layer, and decided it was useful enough and a product category in its own right.

-## Contributing

-Contributions welcome!
-But please sign the CLA first.
-Don't worry, if you open a pull request a bot will automatically let you know what you need to do! 😜😉❤️

-## Licensing

-*Coming soon*

-## Copyright

-This project copyright Cris Stringfellow & The Dosyago Corporation 2022

 ## FAQ

 **Can you rush legacy Flash applications?**